Unnaipol Oruvan (2009 film): Themes

-According to Kamal, Unnaipol Oruvan portrays the "common man's anger, angst and suffering".
-Describing the film as an action drama and a thriller, the British Board of Film Classification gave the Tamil version a 15 rating, and noted the film had a vigilante theme, as a character placed lives under threat and murdered convicts because of a lack of faith in the justice system.
+According to Kamal Haasan, Unnaipol Oruvan portrays the "common man's anger, angst and suffering".
+The British Board of Film Classification noted the film had a vigilante theme, as a character placed lives under threat and murdered convicts because of a lack of faith in the justice system.

 Soundtrack

-The music was composed by Shruti Haasan, daughter of Kamal Haasan.
+The music was composed by Shruti Haasan in her debut as a music composer.
 The album contains four songs and a remix.
-The songs are featured throughout the film.
-Kamal Haasan, singer Blaaze, and Manyusha Puthran contributed the lyrics.
 The audio launch was held on 6 September 2009 at Sathyam Cinemas.